Attar of Nishapur: Biography

-Information about Attar’s life is scarce and has been mythologised over the centuries.
-However, what we do know for certain is that Attar practised the profession of pharmacist and personally attended to a very large number of customers.
+Information about Attar's life is scarce and has been mythologised over the centuries.
+However, Attar was born to a Persian family and he practised the profession of pharmacist and personally attended to a very large number of customers.
 He is mentioned by only two of his contemporaries, `Awfi and Tusi.
 However, all sources confirm that he was from Nishapur, a major city of medieval Khorasan (now located in the northeast of Iran), and according to `Awfi, he was a poet of the Seljuq period.

 According to Reinert: It seems that he was not well known as a poet in his own lifetime, except at his home town, and his greatness as a mystic, a poet, and a master of narrative was not discovered until the 15th century.
-At the same time, the mystic Persian poet Rumi (Balkhi) has mentioned: "Attar was the spirit, Sanai his eyes twain, And in time thereafter, Came we in their train" and mentions in another poem:
+At the same time, the mystic Persian poet Rumi has mentioned: "Attar was the spirit, Sanai his eyes twain, And in time thereafter, Came we in their train" and mentions in another poem: